GeorgeNonis/Note-Manager/README.md

 FrontEnd

 1. Better file namings and maybe subfolders -- DONE
-2. Make my components smaller for better readability
+2. Make my components smaller for better readability -- DONE
 3. Each component should fetch its own state from the backend

 BackEnd

 1. Never get/post requests to Root(/) -- DONE
 2. Never have action names in http requests -- DONE
-3. Also use more appropiate names like for => /color it could be /update_colors <= --DONE
+3. Also use more appropiate names like for => /color it could be /update_colors <= -- DONE
-4. Use import in back as well to be consistent --DONE
+4. Use import in back as well to be consistent -- DONE
-5. Consistent with backend status code --DONE
+5. Consistent with backend status code -- DONE

 /api/v1/{resource}?{queryParameters}
 /resource/subResource/{id}

-ON README FILE ADD INSTRUCTIONS ON HOW TO RUN A PROJECT
+ON README FILE ADD INSTRUCTIONS ON HOW TO RUN A PROJECT -- DONE

 -> Nodemon? for backend
 -> Yarn for frontend